EvoArt/BetaDispersion.jl/README.md

 <img src="https://github.com/EvoArt/BetaDisp.jl/blob/master/docs/disp.svg">

 Two functions are exported, `dispersion` takes either an array, a vector containing group identities and a distance function type from `Distances.jl`, or a distance matrix a and the grouping vector.
-This returns a named tuple containing:
+Alternatively, if working with Euclidean distances, pass in the original data (where each row is an observation) instead of a distance matrix and set the key work argument `metric = true`.
+This function returns a `Disp` struct containing:
 *    `F` = Global F-Statistic
 *    `pairwise_F` = pairwise F-statistics
 *    `medians` = spatial (aka geometric) median of each group in the transformed coordinates